cdslaborg/paramonted/generic/2/_includes/specdram.md

     This is the binary file format, which is not human-readable but preserves the exact values in the output chain file.
 It is also often the fastest mode of chain file generation.
 If the binary file format is chosen, the chain will be automatically output in the compact format (but as binary) to ensure the production of the smallest possible output chain file.
 Binary chain files will have the .bin file extensions.
 Use the binary format if you need full accuracy representation of the output values while having the smallest-size output chain file in the shortest time possible.

-The default value for `outputChainFileFormat` is `'compact'` as it provides a reasonable trade-off between speed and output file size for the specified simulation task.
+The default value for `outputChainFileFormat` is `'compact'`, which provides a reasonable trade-off between speed and output file size for the specified simulation task.
 The input values are case-INsensitive.

 Related specifications: [outputChainFileFormat](#outputchainfileformat), [outputRestartFileFormat](#outputrestartfileformat).<br>

 ### outputColumnWidth

-The simulation specification `outputColumnWidth` is a non-negative scalar of type `integer` that determines the width of the data columns in the formatted tabular files by output the sampler.
-If it is set to zero, the sampler will ensure to set the width of each output element to the minimum possible width without losing the requested output precision.
-In other words, setting `outputColumnWidth = 0` will result in the smallest-size for the formatted output files that are in ASCII format.
+The simulation specification `outputColumnWidth` is a non-negative scalar of type `integer` that determines the width of the data columns in the formatted tabular files outputted by the sampler.
+If it is set to zero, the sampler will ensure that the width of each output element is the minimum possible value without losing the requested output precision.
+In other words, setting `outputColumnWidth = 0` will result in the smallest size for the formatted output files in ASCII format.
 The default value for `outputColumnWidth` is `0`.

 Related specifications: [outputColumnWidth](#outputcolumnwidth), [outputPrecision](#outputprecision), [outputSeparator](#outputseparator).<br>